 Marcus Junius Brutus (early June, 85 BC – 23 October, 42 BC), often referred to as Brutus, was a politician of the late Roman Republic.
 After being adopted by his uncle he used the name Quintus Servilius Caepio Brutus, but eventually returned to using his original name.
 He is best known in modern times for taking a leading role in the assassination of Julius Caesar.

-- 2,236,529 all-time users
+- 3,342,997 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years